Simon Munnery: Other works

 Munnery has several CDs available: Alan Parker – Blast From The Past (featuring Stewart Lee on guitar and Al Murray on drums), Simon Munnery's Experimental Half Hour (2 CDs from the Resonance FM radio show of the same name), AGM recorded live at the Edinburgh Fringe Festival 2003, and BucketHead: Phenomenon Anon And On and Mr Bartlett & Mr Willis (2011) written and co-performed by Kevin Eldon.

-In 2007, Simon appeared as Alan Parker on a music track by The Orb called "Grey Clouds", a take off of their earlier track Little Fluffy Clouds.
+In 2007 he appeared as Alan Parker on a music track by The Orb called "Grey Clouds", a take off of their earlier track Little Fluffy Clouds.
 It features on the Annie Nightingale album Y4K on Distinct'ive Records.

 Two DVDs of his work were released in 2007 – the first IAMTV, covering his Perrier Award nominated show from the 1999 Edinburgh Fringe, was closely followed by Hello produced by Go Faster Stripe, a more recent stand-up performance.

 In the 1990s, he regularly contributed a column to NME as "Alan Parker: Urban Warrior".

 In 2009, Munnery starred in an award-winning animated rotoscope short, titled Yellow Belly End, co-written and directed by Philip Bacon, a student of the National Film and Television School.
 In the nine-minute film, Munnery appears in a bird costume and contemplates a cliff.
 He is credited as "Bird".

 In 2017, Munnery was interviewed by fellow comedian Stuart Goldsmith for his podcast the Comedian's Comedian.
 They discussed the inspiration for some of Munnery's ground breaking characters amongst other topics.

+Munnery performing his play 'One Down' in Bedford Town Centre, England, 5 July 2026.

 In 2020, artist Andy Holden curated a retrospective of the artwork of Munnery, titled 'What Am I?'
 It was first shown at Ex-Baldessarre, Bedford, and then toured to Stroud Valley Art Space.

+In 2026 he appeared in Melt It!
+The Film of the Iceman.